The kit’s test suites run with the standard dotnet test command. Three layers, three different speed profiles, one set of commands.

 dotnet test src/FSH.Starter.slnxThis runs every test project.
 Expect:

-- Unit projects: sub-second each
+- Unit projects: seconds each

-- Architecture project: ~1-2 seconds
+- Architecture project: a few seconds — no containers

 Run a single project